 The list of things that can clog your condenser coils is longer than you might think.
 Airborne pollutants are a major factor, especially here in North Carolina.
 We’re talking about pollen from our beautiful trees, dust from nearby construction, and even pet dander from your furry friends enjoying the yard.
 But it doesn’t stop there.
 Every time you mow the lawn, grass clippings get sent flying.
 In the fall, it’s falling leaves.
 Even something as simple as dryer vent lint can get sucked into the unit.
 This accumulated gunk acts like an insulating blanket, making it much harder for your residential HVAC system to release heat and cool your home efficiently.

-How the Seasons Impact Your Coils
+How Do the Seasons Impact Your Coils?

 The type of debris attacking your AC unit changes with the seasons.
 Spring brings a heavy coating of yellow pollen and fluffy cottonwood seeds that stick to the coils like glue.
 Summer means frequent lawn mowing, which sends a constant barrage of grass clippings and dust toward your unit, especially during dry spells.
 In the fall, falling leaves can create a thick mat around the condenser, trapping moisture and restricting airflow.
 Because this buildup happens gradually, you might not notice the drop in efficiency right away.
 That’s why regular cleaning is so important.
 A consistent schedule, like one of our Service Maintenance Programs, ensures your coils are clear and ready for whatever the season throws at them.